 PLEASE BE ADVISED – YOU MUST BE ABLE TO SWIM INTO THE BATHS DUE TO A ROPED OFF SNORKELING AREA.
 If you are not a capable swimmer, please check out our other destinations.
+It takes approximately 2 hours to sail to Virgin Gorda and is the only stop for the day so you get to enjoy the time at the Baths.

 There are few places on earth that are quite so stunningly beautiful, quite so awe inspiring as The Baths on Virgin Gorda’s south-west point.
 The Baths are situated about 1.2 miles south off the main town at the southern tip of the island between Spring Bay and Devil’s Bay.
 The Baths are an area of unique geologic formations and one of the BVI’s major tourist destinations.